 …Before taking the next step forward

 A new friend just asked if she could interview me on the topic of guilt-free self-care.
 I eagerly agreed but assured her that I knew very little about either.
-To be fair, I’m much better about the guilt part, but I’ve noticed a few lapses in my efforts at self-care, especially how easily I get distracted from my best intentions.
+To be fair, I’m much better about the guilt part, and I’ve noticed a few lapses in my efforts at self-care, especially how easily I get distracted from my best intentions

 But this blog also represents a little break, just a moment to give myself some credit for the two things I’ve been able to complete this week (at least!), and to share this story, not to be immodest, but to acknowledge a bigger social pattern I’ve seen, certainly in my life and in the world around me.
 I’m talking about the habit of getting so wrapped up in the doing that we don’t always realize what we’ve done, and that what we’ve done has some significance and value beyond just being another item crossed off an overlong to-do list.